SpeerSec/excel2markdown/README.md

 # excel2markdown
-A python tool to run an excel document in to a markdown table
+A python tool to convert an excel document in to a markdown table